ionep/compiler/README.md

 4. *make test*

     Test for the parser based on valid tests in "tests/valid.txt".
+Changed to "test.txt" for single

+5. *make stringtest*

+    Test for the generated C file on "ctest.txt" string.

-5. *make debug*
+6. *make debug*

     Test for the parser based on valid tests (tests/valid.txt) and set debugging to 1 to print back the Abstract Syntax Tree and Symbol table.